This page has information on the Stockholm Convention on Persistent Organic Pollutants 2001 and New Zealand’s implementation of it.

-- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources for 1998
+- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources (published in 2000)

-- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources for 2008
+- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources: 2011

-- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources for 2011
+- 2014 update of New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources

-- New Zealand Inventory of dioxin emissions to air, land and water, and reservoir sources for 2016 is expected to be published in April 2019.
+- 2018 update of the New Zealand inventory of dioxin emissions to air, land and water, and reservoir sources

 Further work on dioxin minimisation is set out in the Action Plan for Dioxins and other Annex C Chemicals, in New Zealand’s National Implementation Plan under the Stockholm Convention 2018.